bencardoen/DataCurator.jl/README.md

 - validation huge datasets at high speed
 - out-of-the-box operation without the need for code or dependencies

-DataCurator is currently supported only in Unix-based systems with a command line environment. (ex.
-Linux, MacOs, WSL).
+DataCurator requires a command-line interface and is supported on Linux, Windows Subsystem for Linux (WSL), and MacOS.
+See installation for detail.

 ## Table of Contents